 Alternatively, many beekeepers prefer to purchase wooden frames and insert their foundation of choice manually (assuming, of course, that they are using foundation).
 And other beekeepers simply install top bars (the upper edge of the more familiar rectangular frame) and forego the traditional frame.

 Generally, the frames you use will be a factor of your opinions and choices about foundation.

-Frames are available in three standardized sizes – deep, medium or shallow.
-It is the depth that is different between these options, as follows (the width of all Langstroth frames is 19 3/16″).
+Langstroth frames are available in three standardized sizes - deep, medium or shallow.
+The depth varies as follows (the width of all Langstroth frames is 19 3/16").

 Deep frames are commonly used for brood boxes but are also popular for beekeepers (with hefty muscles!) for honey supers.